-The I&M networks of the northeast have launched the Managing Resilient Forests Initiative to raise awareness of threats to forest health and foster collaboration across the region.
+National Park Service scientists in the northeast recently launched the Resilient Forests Initiative to raise awareness of threats to forest health and foster collaboration across national parks in the Northeast and National Capital Regions.
 The initiative includes the following four efforts:

 Describe Forest Condition

 Together with the Schoodic Institute, scientists with the NPS Inventory & Monitoring (I&M) program assessed the current status of forests in eastern U.S. national parks.
 They used 12 years of data on tree canopy and understory growth from more than 1,400 forest plots established in some 40 regional national parks and historic sites.
 Each park was assigned to one of four forest regeneration categories: secure, insecure, probably failure, or imminent failure.

 Regeneration fell into the imminent or probable failure category for most park forests in the study.
 Browsing by overabundant white-tailed deer and crowding by invasive plants were identified as the primary causal threats.
 Study results were published in Ecological Applications in 2023.
 I&M scientist made management recommendations for individual parks based on their forest condition.

 The Resilient Forest Initiative strives to bring together parks facing similar threats and facilitates mutual collaboration around the most pragmatic forest management practices that parks can implement.